rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

    PROTIP: Add a number to the name makes the word searcheable with less duplicates.

-0. PROTIP: Specify your GitHub account name in the container folder path (substituting "hotwilson"):

-   <tt><strong>mkdir ~/gits/hotwilson
-   </strong></tt>

-   PROTIP: Instead of `gits`, some use `dev` to house all development work, separate from other folders such as "Desktop" and "Document" under your MacOS user account folder.

 0. Click <strong>Initialie this repository with a README</strong>.

    NOTE: The Description and .gitignore and license files can be added later.